ChristofSchwarz/db_ext_guidedtour/README.md

 The extension also allows to configure the texts for "Start Tour", "Next" and "Done" links.

+## Mode of Guided Tour

+There are 4 modes of operation (some are premium feature and need a license)
+ * Click to start (standard)
+ * Mouse-over mode (premium)
+ * Auto-launch always (standard)
+ * Auto-launch once (premium)

+The **Auto-launch once** will open a tour (in Analysis mode) once per user (per browser, to be precise, because it remembers that the tour started in the local browser storage).
+The extension compares the last tour visit of the user with a cutoff date set by the application.
+If that date at a later point of time is newer than the last visit, the tour will restart again.
+That way you can present "What's new" easily.

+The **Mouse-over mode** adds a switch icon into the tour button, when it is turned on, the respective tooltip shows when the user moves the mouse over the object that the tooltip belongs to.
+The mouseover events can be disabled (unregistered) by turning the same switch off again.

 ## Click on the Sense objects to create a tour

 New as of 10-Nov-2021 is the button "Select Objects for tour" in the Extension Settings (accordeon menu on the right).
 When you click this, every object